Office of the Chief of Police

-Chief Rojas' Executive Officer, Commander Chris Revere, handles a variety of special projects for the Chief and also oversees the Public Information Officer, Professional Standards (Internal Affairs), and the Honor Guard.
+Chief Rojas' Executive Officer, Commander Jose Gonzalez, handles a variety of special projects for the Chief and also oversees the Public Information Officer, Professional Standards (Internal Affairs), and the Honor Guard.
 Professional Standards is staffed by four police sergeants, a police corporal, and two part-time office assistants.
 This unit is responsible for investigating allegations of employee misconduct, officer-involved shootings, in-custody deaths, as well as conducting organizational audits and representing the Department in providing records during court hearings.
 The Honor Guard is voluntary assignment of members who represent the Department at funerals and other public functions.

 The Public Information Officer (PIO), Corporal Anthony Bertagna, is responsible for providing timely and transparent information to the media and members of the public concerning police matters.
 By actively utilizing social media platforms such as Facebook, Twitter, Nixle, and Instagram, the Department has increased its ability to efficiently provide the public with information concerning public safety matters.

 The Police Legal Advisor, Laura Rossini, is a Santa Ana Senior Assistant City Attorney who is assigned full-time to provide legal advice to the Chief of Police and the entire Department.
 In addition, the Police Legal Advisor often represents the Department in litigation and other legal functions pertaining to police matters.